np6hd/factionsBot/README.md

   "botToken": "discord applications -> bot -> bot's token", "serverIP": "play.infusedmc.com",
   "joinCommand": "/mafia",
-  "wallCheckFrequency": 3, "run wall checks in minutes" "bufferCheckFrequency": 6, "run buffer checks at an interval in minutes" "joinCommandFrequency": 10, "run join command in minutes" "prefix": ".",
+  "wallCheckFrequency": 3, "how often should wall checks occur in minutes" "bufferCheckFrequency": 6, "how often should buffer check occur in minutes" "joinCommandFrequency": 10, "run join command in minutes" "prefix": ".",
   "ftopFrequency": 30, "run ftop command at an interval in minutes"